Weierstrass traveling wave solutions for dissipative BBM equation: Introduction

 where the dispersion term $u_{xxx}$ is replaced by $-u_{xxt}$ to reflect a bounded dispersion relation.
 It is contended that \eqref{BBM} is in important respects the preferable model over \eqref{KdV} which is unsuitably posed model for long waves.

 The initial value problem for this equation has been investigated previously by \cite {P,P2,P3}.
 In \cite{Bona}, the authors showed that its solutions have better smoothness properties than those of \eqref{KdV}.
 BBM has the same formal justification and possesses similar properties as that of KdV.

-The linearized version of \eqref{BBM} has the dispersion relation $\omega(k)=\frac{k}{1+k^2}$, according to which both $C_p$, and $C_g$ are bounded for all $k$.
+The linearized version of \eqref{BBM} has the dispersion relation $\omega(k)=\frac{k}{1+k^2}$, according to which both phase and group velocities $C_p=\frac{1}{1+k^2}$, and $C_g=\frac{1-k^2}{(1+k^2)^2}$ are bounded for all $k$.
 Moreover, both velocities tend to zero for large $k$, which implies that fine scale features of the solution tend not to propagate.
 The preference of \eqref{BBM} over \eqref{KdV} became clear in \cite{Bona}, when the authors attempted to formulate an existence theory for \eqref{KdV}, respective to nonperiodic initial condition $u(x,0)$ defined on $(-\infty,\infty)$.

 A generalization to \eqref{BBM} to include a viscous term is provided by the equation